runeanielsen/personal_website/content/posts/automapper-the-basics.md

 ### Collection mapping with return

 If you want to map a collection of objects you can do it in two ways.
 The first way is by doing it in the Select Linq statement mapping all of them to a generic list.

 ```C#
 var vmCustomers = _context.Customers.ToList()
     .Select(Mapper.Map<Customer, CustomerViewModel>);
 ```

 Another example here mapping from an IEnumerable collection of “Customer” to an IEnumerable collection of “CustomerViewModel”.

 ```C#
 var vmCustomers = Mapper.Map
     <IEnumerable<Customer>, IEnumerable<CustomerViewModel>>(customers);
 ```

-#### So to summarize, AutoMapper is great because:
+#### So to summarize, AutoMapper is great because

 * AutoMapper makes it easier to map view models to domain models and the other way around.
 * If changes happen to the domain object, it is easy to change the mapping profile, and all the code using AutoMapper won’t have to change.